Trip Planner

 Visible only while trip is Active:

-Visible only when an alert is active (overdue state):
+Visible only when SOS is active:

-• Emergency contact details (name, phone, email)
+• Emergency contact details (name, clickable phone, clickable email)

 • Personal details (name, nationality, birth year, height, weight)